knaidoo29/mistreedoc/docs/source/index.rst

 Dependencies
 ------------

-You will need the following python modules:

 * Python 2.7 or 3.5+
 * `numpy <http://www.numpy.org/>`_
 * `matplotlib <https://matplotlib.org>`_
 * `scipy <https://scipy.org/>`_
 * `scikit-learn <http://scikit-learn.org/stable/>`_
 * `f2py <https://docs.scipy.org/doc/numpy/f2py/>`_ (should be installed with numpy)

-The module has been tested on Python version 2.7, 3.5 and 3.7.

 Installation
 ------------